 Consider yourself on deck to party?
 Then the perfect spot for you is on one of two Party Decks - see what we did there?
 These standing areas are located in the lower bowl near the end zone so you’ll be perfectly situated to celebrate that big Eskimos touchdown

 Seats for Everyone

-As the largest open-air stadium in all of Canada, Commonwealth has plenty of seats in the upper bowl that provide both a great vantage point.
-Upper bowl is often home to the most vocal of fans, so be prepared for a high energy section.
+As the largest open-air stadium in all of Canada, Commonwealth has plenty of seats in the upper bowl that provide a great vantage point.
+The upper bowl is often home to the most vocal of fans, so be prepared for a high energy section.

 Getting to Commonwealth Stadium is an easy experience if you plan ahead.

-A mixed-use pathway for cyclists and walkers follows the Capital Line LRT north/south allowing for easy access from downtown or Northlands Park.
-Bike racks are available at Gates 2, 6, 9 and 13.
+A mixed-use pathway for cyclists and walkers follows the Capital Line LRT north/south allowing for easy access from downtown.
+Bike racks are available at Gates 2, 6, 9, and 13.

 There is no parking on-site during CFL games so taking public transit is highly recommended.
 Northlands Park has parking available during most games and is just one LRT station away from Commonwealth Stadium.
 A drop-off zone during games is available on 112 Avenue from 95 Street to Stadium Road.

 Take Edmonton’s Light Rail Transit service to the aptly named Stadium station or Bus route 125 from nearby major transit stops.
 Edmonton Transit also offers Park and Ride service from 6 locations around the city.

 Persons with Disabilities